 Applicants to Texas Tech University must be in good standing and eligible to return to all previous institutions.

-Once you've submitted your application for admission and required documents, your application will be sent to our professional staff for consideration.
+Once you've submitted your application for admission, pay the application fee or submit fee waiver documentation, and submit your high school transcript, your application will be sent to our professional staff for consideration.
 Texas Tech issues decisions on an assured basis along with a holistic evaluation of your credentials.
 Both of these processes are outlined below.

-You are assured admission if you are graduating from high school and present the required combination of high school class rank and college entrance test scores indicated below.
+You have assured admission if you are graduating from high school and present the required combination of high school class rank and college entrance test scores indicated below.